 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

-Ship accommodations; one night post-voyage hotel in Oslo; meals and non-alcoholic beverages onboard ship; most alcoholic beverages; crew gratuities; shore excursions and sightseeing; entrance fees; special access permits; transfers to and from group flights; use of kayaks; port charges and service taxes; services of your expedition staff.
+Ship accommodations; one night post-voyage hotel in Oslo; meals and non-alcoholic beverages onboard ship; most alcoholic beverages aboard ship; crew gratuities; shore excursions and sightseeing; entrance fees; special access permits; transfers to and from group flights; use of kayaks; port charges and service taxes; services of your expedition staff.
 Subject to change without notice.

 Airfare; one-way charter flight Longyearbyen/Oslo; some premium alcoholic beverages; visa and passport expenses; baggage/accident/travel protection plan; items of a personal nature such as laundry and email.